mbasagoitia/yale-library-project/README.md

 ## Development Notes

-Built as a real-world tool adopted by Yale University to improve workflow, this app also showcases:
+Built as a real-world tool adopted and currently used by the Yale School of Music to improve workflow, this application also showcases:

 - Cross-platform desktop development
 - Secure authentication and role management